switchboard-xyz/switchboard-documentation/docs/oracle/cloud-providers.md

 # Cloud Providers

 A Switchboard oracle can be run on any cloud provider who offers kubernetes services but this guide will currently be focued on Google Cloud.
-Feel free to contribute to our documentation if you are running an oracle on another provider and would like to contribute.
+Feel free to contribute to our documentation if you are running an oracle on another provider.

 ## Google Cloud